backdrop-contrib/tinymce_paraafter/README.md

 TinyMCE plugin to insert a new paragraph after block level elements.

-Wen you have block elements like tables, div, blockquote... directly following each other in content, it can be tricky to "squeeze" in other content.
+When you have block elements like tables, div, blockquote... directly following each other in content, it can be tricky to "squeeze" in other content.
 TinyMCE does provide options to do so, but that's not always the same (downwards arrow at the end of table, double enter inside blockquote).
-Sometimes not easy to remember, sometimes it's even impossible (like in nested div or address tags).
+Not always easy to remember.
+Sometimes it's even impossible (like in nested div or in address tags).

 In this case, this plugin comes for the rescue.